hungvu193/hungvu193/README.md

 🔭 I’m currently working on React Native.

-🌱 I’m currently learning Python, Rasa Open Source and making game with Unity.
+🌱 I’m currently learning backend with Nestjs.

 💬 Ask me about React, React Native and Android.